Mexico shocked by news: Girl trapped in rubble didn't exist | New Country 923

 “We want to emphasize that we have no knowledge about the report that emerged with the name of a girl,” navy Assistant Secretary Angel Enrique Sarmiento said Thursday.
 “We never had any knowledge about that report, and we do not believe — we are sure — it was not a reality.”

-Sarmiento said a camera lowered into the rubble of the Enrique Rebsamen school showed blood tracks where an injured person apparently dragged himself or herself, and the only person it could be — the only one still listed as missing — was a school employee.
+Sarmiento said a camera lowered into the rubble of the Enrique Rebsamen school showed blood tracks where an injured person apparently dragged himself or herself, and the only person still listed as missing was a school employee.
 But it was just blood tracks — no fingers wiggling, no voice, no name.
 Several dead people have been removed from the rubble, and it could have been their fingers rescuers thought they saw move.

+Sarmiento later apologized for being so categorical, saying that if a person is still trapped it could be a child or an adult.

+“The information existing at this moment doesn’t allow us to say if it is an adult or a child,” Sarmiento said.
+“As long as there is the slightest possibility of someone alive, we will continue searching with the same energy.”

 Twitter users quickly brought out the “Fake News” tag and complained that the widespread coverage had distracted attention from real rescue efforts where victims have been pulled victims from the rubble — something that hasn’t happened at the school in at least a day.